tothpaul/Delphi/RichView/fmx/readme.md

 this is a work in progess and do not work properly

-text selection if fixed ! do beleave the picture below :)
+text selection if fixed !

 no scrollbar for now